rajnishmsrit/jsserver/notes/plan-react.md

--   Portals
+# Portals
-    -   break out of current root node
+-   used for Modal and such